TaqieldinHamoda/CSC492VisualDesignForDeepLearningConcepts/README.md

 https://user-images.githubusercontent.com/6016719/144537960-5a5df6c9-34fa-4b73-9e2f-df39d51fa0f0.mp4

-This video demonstrates on computing the batch norm for a neural network.
-First the video shows how input is split up into batches and passed as input to the network.
-The hidden values are computed using arbitrary weights and shown in green.
-The next scene shows the calculation of the mean and variance of the hidden units along each dimension.
-These values are used in the next scene where the norm is calculated and the normalized values are put inside the neurons of the network.
+This video demonstrates computing the forward pass compuation of a batch normalization layer of a neural network.
+First the video shows how data is divided into three batches and passed as input to the network.
+The video only shows the calculations for the first batch to show how the computations are done.
+We show the hidden activations for each example in green and how they are normalized using the mean and standard deviation.
+These values are used in the next scene where the normalized activations are calculated and put inside the neurons of the network.

 # Convexity of MLP